Parable of the Renegades

 Every sound in the room fell into silence.
 Even the crickets and owls outside stopped making noise.

-Lucas shifted his weight backward and burned with the brightest overheat to his face thus far.
+Lucas burned with the brightest overheat to his face thus far.
 By all means did he not expect Rio to say anything like that.
-So infernal was this heat, he failed to realize that he had lost his balance and spilled off the bed with the wooden floor ready to break his fall and make it painful.
+So infernal was this heat, he failed to realize that he had shifted his weight too far and spilled off the bed with the wooden floor ready to break his fall and make it painful.

-“You okay?”
+“You alright?”
 She asked after Lucas was back in a more stable position.

 “Y-yeah,” Lucas fidgeted with the hair on his head.
 “That was just out of nowhere.”